Dance Lessons

 Relationships are always a two-way street.
 It doesn’t matter if it is your personal or professional life: whether you are partners in a marriage, a manager and employee in a workplace, or an influencer and follower in a virtual world.
 Both sides have roles and responsibilities that will shift back and forth, but they must always remain balanced.

 Leaders with influence shouldn’t neglect the opportunity to offer solutions to problems, or at the very least, mobilize an effort to solve them.
 But followers shouldn’t give those leaders a pass when they don’t.
 And they certainly shouldn’t praise them for saying and doing nothing of consequence when given the chance and platform.
-It isn’t necessary that you criticize a leader or influencer when they choose to be lazy, but you shouldn’t reward them when they are.
+You don’t need to criticize a leader or influencer when they choose to be lazy, but you shouldn’t reward them when they are.
 Those in charge should have expectations of us.
 We should have expectations for them.
 That is balance.
 That is dancing.